gaelfortin/phosphogo/README.md

 If you have an issue or find a bug, please open an issue in the Issues section of the [Github repository](https://github.com/gaelfortin/phosphogo/issues).

+## Licence
+`phosphogo` is distributed under the CC BY-NC-SA licence.

 ## Other informations
 This package is maintained by Gael Fortin (fortin.gael@outlook.fr) and was designed